tomik-z-cech/PP1-Cibo-Fresco/README.md

 - Header is designed to have fixed position on top of page `top: 0px` through all browsing.
 - Header is designed to cover full width `width: 100%` of the browsing window.
 - Header is semi-transparent using `background-color: rgba(228, 180, 85, 0.85);`.
+- This will allow user to navigate through the pages and to navigate back to home page when clicked on logo.
+- Header appears same on all devices.

 *Appendix 1 - Logo*